2006 Canadian federal election: Aftermath of the first Gomery report

 On November 1, John Gomery released his interim report, and the scandal returned to prominence.
 Liberal support again fell, with some polls registering an immediate ten percent drop.
 The Conservatives and Bloc thus resumed their push for an election before Martin's April date.
 The NDP stated that their support was contingent on the Liberals agreeing to move against the private provision of healthcare.
 The Liberals and NDP failed to come to an agreement, however, and the NDP joined the two other opposition parties in demanding an election.

 However, the Liberals had intentionally scheduled the mandatory "opposition days" (where a specified opposition party controls the agenda) on November 15 (Conservative), November 17 (Bloc Québécois) and November 24 (NDP).
 These days meant that any election would come over the Christmas season, an unpopular idea.
 Following negotiations between the opposition parties, they instead issued an ultimatum to the Prime Minister to call an election immediately after the Christmas holidays or face an immediate non-confidence vote which would prompt a holiday-spanning campaign.

 To that end, the NDP introduced a parliamentary motion demanding that the government drop the writ in January 2006 for a February 13 election date; however, only the prime minister has the authority to advise the Governor General on an election date, the government was therefore not bound by the NDP's motion.
 Martin had indicated that he remained committed to his April 2006 date, and would disregard the motion, which the opposition parties managed to pass, as expected, on November 21 by a vote of 167–129.

 The three opposition leaders had agreed to delay the tabling of the no-confidence motion until the 24th, to ensure that a conference between the government and aboriginal leaders scheduled on the 24th would not be disrupted by the campaign.
 Parliamentary procedure dictated that the vote be deferred until the 28th.
-Even if the opposition hadn't put forward the non-confidence motion, the government was still expected to fall—there was to have been a vote on supplementary budget estimates on December 8, and if it had been defeated, loss of Supply would have toppled the Liberals.
+Even if the opposition had not put forward the non-confidence motion, the government was still expected to fall—there was to have been a vote on supplementary budget estimates on December 8, and if it had been defeated, loss of Supply would have toppled the Liberals.